 Start Ranorex Studio and open the solution file

-- When working with recording modules, the herein introduced report levels are fixed.
+- In recording modules, the default report levels apply.

 The concept of report levels is easily explained.
 It is an interplay between raising attention and being recognized.
 Let’s start with a simple example.
 Executed actions, successful, or failed test validations and inserted user-defined log messages raise report attention during a test run by attaching dedicated report levels to their status information.